Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 Bilateral Trading Chart Patterns

-This chart pattern looks like the price is touching the same trend line on either side.
+This pattern looks like the price is touching the same trend line on either side. you can trade this trading chart pattern by following the below instruction.

 • What it means: The Market can give a breakout on either side.
 Wait for strong breakout to get entry.